Doctoral Program Handbook

 A minimum of 80 graduate credit hours beyond the baccalaureate degree is required to earn a PhD or DMA degree.

 If a master’s degree has been earned by the student, then a minimum of 50 graduate credit hours beyond the master’s degree is required.
+If the master’s degree was earned at another university, then up to 30 of its graduate credit hours may be transferred to this institution, provided that the hours in question are in alignment with the graduate program’s curriculum.
+If the master’s degree was earned at this institution but in a graduate program other than the student’s doctoral program, the student must request, via GRADFORMS, that up to 30 master’s hours be counted toward the doctoral degree.
 If a doctoral student has taken a master’s degree at this university and has earned graduate credit in excess of the minimum required for that degree, the student’s advisor, with the approval of the Graduate Studies Committee, notifies the Graduate School of the courses to be counted toward the 50 graduate credit hours required for the doctoral degree.
 It is recommended that this notification occur by the end of the first semester beyond completion of a master’s degree, but no later than the student’s final semester in the PhD or DMA degree program.
-If the master’s degree was earned at another university, then its graduate credit hours must be transferred to this university.
 Of the 50 post-master’s hours, at least 24 graduate hours must be taken at this university.

 A student must be registered for at least three graduate credit hours during the autumn or spring semester(s) or summer term(s) of the candidacy examination, the autumn or spring semester or summer term of the final oral examination, and the autumn or spring semester or summer term of expected graduation.